OGE Ambassador Profiles

 In her spare time outside of the classroom or company visits, Elaine enjoyed sampling the great variety of cuisines available in Hong Kong, from local Cantonese food stalls to Japanese haute cuisine by the waterfront.
 She also enjoyed exploring the numerous malls dotting Hong Kong, visiting the racetracks, and taking in the breathtaking night view from Victoria’s Peak.

-As OGE Ambassador, Elaine looks forward to helping fellow students who are interested in studying abroad in Hong Kong and guiding them through the application process.
+As an OGE Ambassador, Elaine looks forward to helping fellow students who are interested in studying abroad in Hong Kong and guiding them through the application process.
 She hopes to pass on her experience studying abroad in one of the greatest cities of Asia and encourage others to apply for the program as well.

 Rachel Corbally ’20

 Her favorite trips included a three-day weekend in Sevilla, as a well as a trip to Cadaquez.
 However, Barcelona has so much to offer, that Rachel wanted to get to know this city and its culture as best as she could in her five weeks living there.
 She took a cooking class at the Boqueria Market, where she learned how to make pan con tomate, la tortilla española, paella, crème de Cataluña, and gazpacho.
 She enjoyed being able to practice her Spanish with the other Spanish students at the Universitat Pompeu Fabra, whom she still keeps in touch with.

 Megan Logan ’19

-Megan is a junior in the MSB majoring in Finance and International Business and minoring in French.
+Megan is a senior in the MSB majoring in Finance and International Business and minoring in French.
 She studied abroad in Tours and Paris, France, during the summer of 2017.
 While abroad, Megan took classes on French language and culture, as well as French business classes which explored specific French companies and the French business world as a whole.
 One of Megan’s favorite parts of the experience was interacting with her host families and gathering around family dinners for rich conversations.